Multi-Task Learning in Natural Language Processing: An Overview: Data Source and Benchmarks for Multi-task Learning

 \item \textbf{Measuring Massive Multitask Language Understanding (MMMLU)} \cite{hbbzmss20} is a multi-task few-shot learning dataset for world knowledge and problem solving abilities of language processing models.
 This dataset covers 57 subjects including 19 in STEM, 13 in humanities, 12 in social sciences, and 13 in other subjects.
 This dataset is split into a few-shot development set that has 5 questions for each subject, a validation set for tuning hyper-parameters containing 1540 questions, and a test set with 14079 questions.

-\item \textbf{Xtreme} \cite{hrsnfj20} is a multi-task benchmark dataset for evaluating cross-lingual generalization capabilities of multi-lingual representations covering 9 tasks in 40 languages.
+\item \textbf{Xtreme} \cite{hrsnfj20} is a multi-task benchmark dataset for evaluating cross-lingual generalization capabilities of multilingual representations covering 9 tasks in 40 languages.
 The tasks include 2 classification tasks, 2 structure prediction tasks, 3 question answering tasks, and 2 sentence retrieval tasks.
 Out of the 40 languages involved, 19 languages appear in at least 3 datasets and the rest 21 languages appear in at least one dataset.

 \item \textbf{XGLUE} \cite{ldgwgqgsjcfzacwbqcwlycmz20} is a benchmark dataset that supports the development and evaluation of large cross-lingual pre-trained language models.
 The XGLUE dataset includes 11 downstream tasks, including 3 single-input understanding tasks, 6 pair-input understanding tasks, and 2 generation tasks.
-The pre-training corpus consists of a small corpus that includes a 101G multi-lingual corpus covering 100 languages and a 146G bilingual corpus covering 27 languages, and a large corpus with 2,500G multi-lingual data covering 89 languages.
+The pre-training corpus consists of a small corpus that includes a 101G multilingual corpus covering 100 languages and a 146G bilingual corpus covering 27 languages, and a large corpus with 2,500G multilingual data covering 89 languages.

 \item \textbf{LSParD} \cite{sgbjcld19} is a multi-task semantic parsing dataset with 3 tasks, including question type classification, entity mention detection, and question semantic parsing.
 Each logical form is associated with a question and multiple human annotated paraphrases.
 This dataset contains 51,164 questions in 9 categories, 3361 logical form patterns, and 23,144 entities.